Materials-Consortia/OPTIMADE/optimade.md

 * Basic types: **string**, **integer**, **float**, **boolean**, **timestamp**.
 * **list**: an ordered collection of items, where all items are of the same type, unless they are unknown.
 A list can be empty, i.e., contain no items.
 * **dictionary**: an associative array of **keys** and **values**, where **keys** are pre-determined strings, i.e., for the same entry property, the **keys** remain the same among different entries whereas the **values** change.
-  The **values** of a dictionary may be any basic type, list, or dictionary, or unknown.
+  The **values** of a dictionary may be any basic type, list, dictionary, or unknown.

 An entry property value that is not present in the database is **unknown**.
 This is equivalently expressed by the statement that the value of that entry property is `null`.